-- to provide for the individual needs of all their pupils, adapting their teaching and the learning environment as appropriate - to be accountable for the progress of all their pupils, including those who receive additional support from learning support assistants and specialist teachers - to work with the SENDCO to monitor the effectiveness of interventions and the progress made by pupils with SEND - to deploy additional adults working within their classrooms as necessary/where there is the greatest need - to complete Pupil Profiles termly for children on the SEND Register and for those children where concerns have been identified.
+- to provide Quality First Teaching for all the pupils in their class - to provide for the individual needs of all their pupils, adapting their teaching and the learning environment as appropriate - to be accountable for the progress of all their pupils, including those who receive additional support from learning support assistants and specialist teachers - to work with the SENDCo to monitor the effectiveness of interventions and the progress made by pupils with SEND - to deploy additional adults working within their classrooms as necessary/where there is the greatest need - to complete Pupil Profiles termly for children on the SEN Register and for those children where concerns have been identified.
 This should be evaluated at the end of each term and new targets set.
 Pupil Profiles will be shared with parents.